Kauffman states and Heegaard diagrams for tangles: The polynomial tangle invariants The polynomial tangle invariants ∇

 Next, let us recall how the Alexander polynomial of knots and links can be computed using Kauffman states and Alexander codes, following~\cite{Kauffman}.
 Given a diagram of a 2-ended tangle (whose closure represents a knot or link), a Kauffman state is an assignment of a marker~$\bullet$ to one of the four regions at each crossing such that each closed region is occupied by exactly one marker.
 One then applies the Alexander codes to the Kauffman states, ie one labels the markers by the monomials specified by the Alexander codes, as shown in figure~\ref{Kauffknot}.
 To get the multivariate Alexander polynomial, one just multiplies these labels, takes the sum over all Kauffman states and finally multiplies everything by some normalisation factor.

-When trying to apply this well-known algorithm to the general case of a $2n$-ended tangle, one encounters the following problem: There are, say, $m$ crossings in the diagram, so by an Euler characteristic argument, there are at least $(m+n+1)$ regions.
-(We have exactly $(m+n+1)$ regions iff all regions are simply connected.
-Otherwise, we have a split component and so the Alexander polynomial should be zero.)
-Thus, there are at least $(n+1)$ regions more than there are markers, but the number of open regions in a connected diagram is $2n$.
-This motivates the following two definitions. \begin{definition} A \textbf{site} of a $2n$-ended tangle $T$ is a choice of an $(n-1)$-element subset of the set of arcs ${\red S^1}\smallsetminus \im(T)$.
-For connected tangle diagrams, this is equivalent to choosing $(n-1)$ open regions.
-The set of all sites of a tangle $T$ is denoted by $\mathbb{S}=\mathbb{S}(T)$. \end{definition}
+When trying to apply this well-known algorithm to the general case of a $2n$-ended tangle, one encounters the following problem: Say, there are $m$ crossings in the diagram.
+Then by an Euler characteristic argument, the diagram consists of at least $(m+n+1)$ regions, so there are at least $(n+1)$ regions more than there are markers.
+Moreover, we have exactly $(m+n+1)$ regions iff all regions are simply connected, so in this case, the difference between the number of regions and crossings is exactly $(n+1)$.
+This motivates the following definition.